snahal04/TCS-Project/README.md

 sudo docker run -it -p 30303:30303 ethereum/client-go
 ```

-To exit press Ctrl + c
+To exit or stop press Ctrl + c

 #### All Set Thanks.